mmikayelyan/Manuk-s-DataCamp-Portfolio/Analyzing American Baby Name Trends/README.md

 6. Many males with the same name
 7. Top male names over the years
 8. The most years at number one

+## Technology
+This project used CSV to PostgreSQL_automated_code.ipynb to automate the import of CSV files into PostgreSQL.
+The analysis was conducted using PostgreSQL and Python and relevant data science libraries.